RenegadeLLC/renegade-dev/wp-content/plugins/super-socializer/readme.txt

 **Note:**
 1. Plugin will not work on local server.
 You should have an online website for the plugin to function properly.
-2. If you want to integrate only Facebook Comments, you should install <a target="_blank" href="https://wordpress.org/plugins/fancy-facebook-comments/">Fancy Facebook Comments</a>
+2. If you want to integrate only Facebook Comments, you should install <a target="_blank" href="https://wordpress.org/plugins/fancy-facebook-comments/">Fancy Comments</a>
 3. If you want to integrate only Social Share, you should install <a target="_blank" href="https://wordpress.org/plugins/sassy-social-share">Sassy Social Share</a>

 = Feature list =